agmmnn/awesome-blender/README.md

 -   [COA Tools](https://github.com/ndee85/coa_tools) : is a 2D Animation Suite for blender.
 It offers a 2D cutout animation workflow similar to programs like spine or spriter.
 -   [reflow](https://gitlab.com/diegogangl/reflow) : Blender addon to change fps.
 -   [Keyframe Nudge](https://github.com/okuma10/Keyframe-Nudge) : Scripts for quick keyframe manipulation.
--   [Real-Time-Animation](https://github.com/SavMartin/Real-Time-Animation-Addon-Update-to-2.80) : Addon for animating by recording object motion This addon for Blender lets you move objects of any type (including cameras, lights, etc) and bones in 3D space and record their motion as keyframes.
 -   [Shape Keys+](https://blenderartists.org/t/shape-keys/680636) : adds a panel with extra options for creating, sorting, viewing, and driving shape keys.
 -   [Blender NLA Midi Copier](https://github.com/Cornerback24/Blender-NLA-Midi-Copier) : Blender add-on for creating midi-driven animations from the Nonlinear Animation view.
 -   [BlendyPose](https://github.com/zonkosoft/BlendyPose) : Blender Motion Capture using your camera.